lhervier/userlessbuild/README.md

 		<databaseSet template="tmpl"/>
 	</atask>

+### sendConsole ###

+This task allows you to send a console command, and wait for it to finish, or wait for it to start.

+This task will send a "tell http quit", and will wait until the result of the "show task" command no longer contains the "HTTP Server" expression.

+	<sendConsole
+		password="mypassword"
+		server="SERVER/ASI"
+		command="tell http quit"
+		taskRunningMessage="HTTP Server"/>

+This task will launch the designer task, and wait for it to shutdown.
+It will loop while it found the "Designer" expression into the result of a "show task" command.

+	<sendConsole
+		password="mypassword"
+		server="SERVER/ASI"
+		command="load design -f names.nsf"
+		taskRunningMessage="Designer"/>

+This task will load the http task, and wait for it to start.
+It will loop while it does NOT found in the result of a "show task" command the expression given in the taskStartedMessage property.

+	<sendConsole
+		password="mypassword"
+		server="SERVER/ASI"
+		command="load http"
+		taskStartedMessage="HTTP Server[ ]*Listen for connect requests on TCP Port:"/>

+Note that taskStartedMessage and taskRunningMessage are regular expressions.

 ### httpStop ###

 Will stop the http task.
 Password is the password of your local ID file.